this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 The problem we see for the Australian Government is that when their officials make their representations and lobby foreign governments for market access, the majority of the individuals they speak to know precisely what goes on in relation to Kangaroos and they also know that what they are being told is unlikely to be true.

-The two things they know best of all is the trade in not humane, neither is it sustainable as claimed.
+The two things they know best of all is the trade is not humane, neither is it sustainable as claimed.

-So here we have a situation where Kangaroo exports, a miniscule trade, shape perceptions about Australia more broadly.
+So here we have a situation where Kangaroo exports, a minuscule trade, shape perceptions about Australia more broadly.
 We think this is very sad and also very silly.

 In the latter part of 2023 Taiwan was added to the list of countries importing Kangaroo meat, no doubt as a result of the Australian Government’s lobbying efforts.
 The great disaster is if this becomes a gateway to China.
 That would be the end of Kangaroos in Australia.